danth/pathfinder.vim/README.md

 | `9j` -> `10j` | 1, since `10j` is a character longer than `9j` |
 | `1j` -> `100j` | 2, since `100j` is 2 characters longer than `1j` |

-It is recommended that the only modifications you make to the list are:
+Changes you could make:

 - Increasing the weight of motions you don't like
 - Deleting motions you never want to use
 - Changing the order of motions to put the ones you prefer first
+- Changing descriptions to be more understandable for you

 ## Related Plugins